Coaching Staff

 Ryan also earned an opportunity to play in the prestigious Cape Cod League in 2004 following his sophomore year.
 Playing for the famous Chatham A’s was one of his most favorite baseball memories as he competed against the best players in the nation and where he threw out three runners in one inning.

-RAY CRUCIATA - 10U Softball Coach
+BRIAN BICE - 10U Softball Coach

-MIGUEL SIERRA - 14U Softball Coach
+BRANDON RICE - 10U Softball Coach